apacheignite/documentation/data-grid/expiry-policies.md

   ]
 }
 [/block]
-Also, it is possible to change or set Expiry Policy for some operations on cache.
+Also, it is possible to change or set Expiry Policy for individual operations on cache.
 [block:code]
 {
   "codes": [
     {
-      "code": "IgniteCache<Object, Object> c = cache.withExpiryPolicy(\n\t\tnew CreatedExpiryPolicy(new Duration(TimeUnit.SECONDS, 5)));",
+      "code": "IgniteCache<Object, Object> cache = cache.withExpiryPolicy(\n\t\tnew CreatedExpiryPolicy(new Duration(TimeUnit.SECONDS, 5)));",
       "language": "java"
     }
   ]
 }
 [/block]
-This policy will be used for each operation invoked on the returned cache.
+This policy will be used for each operation invoked on the returned cache instance.